Economy of Sarawak: Oil and gas

 Sarawak has a vast amount of oil and gas reserves in seven geological provinces: West Baram Delta, Balingian, Central Luconia, Tinjar, Tatau, West Luconia, and North Luconia.
 Out of these geological provinces, oil was extracted only in West Baram Delta, Balingian, and Central Luconia.
 In 2017, Sarawak produced 26% of all total Malaysian oil production, compared with 42% from Sabah and 32% from Peninsular Malaysia.
 Meanwhile, Sarawak produced 61% of Malaysian natural gas, while Peninsular Malaysia's share stood at 26% and Sabah at 13%.
+In 2023, a survey by Petronas revealed that Sarawak accounts for 61%, Sabah accounts for 18.8% and Peninsular Malaysia accounts for 20% of 6.9 billion barrels of probable and proven oil reserves in Malaysia.

 In 1911, Royal Dutch Shell opened the first onshore cable tool drilling well in Miri.
-It paid to the Brooke government the equivalent of 0.05 to 0.14 Malaysian ringgit of royalty per tonne of oil produced from 1911 to 1940.
-From 1946 to 1956, Royal Dutch Shell paid to Crown Colony of Sarawak equivalent to 0.40 to 0.80 Malaysian ringgit per tonne in royalty fees.
+It paid to the Brooke government the equivalent of RM 0.05 to 0.14 of 1978 Malaysian ringgit of royalty per tonne of oil produced from 1911 to 1940.
+From 1946 to 1956, Royal Dutch Shell paid to Crown Colony of Sarawak equivalent to RM 0.40 to 0.80 of 1978 Malaysian ringgit per tonne in royalty fees.
 In 1958, the Sarawak Oil Mining Ordinance was proposed.
 Oil companies were subjected to oil royalty rates according to distance from the shores i.e. the further the oil well is from the shore, the lower the payment of oil royalty to the government.
 Royalties for natural gas was also defined.
 The oil companies were also subjected to a 40% general corporate income tax after other expenses and oil royalties were deducted from the oil revenue.
 However, no oil royalty payment was recorded after 1956.
 Miri onshore oil field reserves was diminishing since 1968 and later shut down in 1973.